 - Do you have any existing clients with crypto transactions?

 - What is the cost of preparing a tax return with [your number of transactions and/or transaction types]?

 - Do you have any crypto certifications or training credentials?

-- What are some ways that I can save on my crypto taxes?
+- What are some ways that I can save on my Crypto Taxes and Accounting?

 There are several continuing education (CE) courses for accountants designed to educate them on crypto tax issues.
 For example, the CPAAcademy has several live webinars covering everything from an introduction to digital assets to cryptocurrency reporting and enforcement.

 There are also many software programs that can streamline the process of preparing tax returns and minimize the number of billable hours that you must pay.
 For instance, ZenLedger's Tax Professional Suite provides the same capabilities as the individual solution with the ability to defend any IRS audit.
 Recommend it now!

 How to Find Crypto Experts